regiellis/comfy-chair-go/README.md

 </p>

 ---
+> [!WARNING]
+> You do not need [Go (Golang)](https://go.dev/) installed to use Comfy Chair.
+The binary is self-contained and does not require any additional dependencies.
+You can download the latest release from the releases page and run it directly.
+You will need to have [UV](https://github.com/astral-sh/uv) installed for the install/update commands to work, but this is not a requirement for running Comfy Chair itself.

 > [!IMPORTANT]
 > I am aware of the open discussions, issues, PRs, and other solutions surrounding ComfyUI and Hot Reloading.
 This project is not intended to replace or compete with any existing tools or workflows.
 This was previously a collection of bash scripts I used when I developed my own custom nodes, and has now been unified into a single CLI tool.